“Managers can add value after a technical peak, as IT work often exceeds the scope of past education.”

 3. Leverage Existing Expertise through a Think Tank

-Establish a dedicated think tank under the Ministry of General Affairs, which could be called Team Digitale Zaken.
+Establish a dedicated think tank which could be called Team Digitale Zaken.
 This team would consolidate digital governance expertise, advise across government ministries, and ensure a cohesive, forward-looking approach to national digital policy.
 It could also develop operational routines and institutional memory to effectively respond to digital disturbances or incidents.
 This embedded expertise would strengthen the government’s ability to manage crises with agility and technical precision.

 4. Designate Team Digitale Zaken as ccTLD Manager (Long-Term Vision)